hscale/publish_my_data/README.md

 - See the Rails guides for [more details on Rails Engines](http://guides.rubyonrails.org/engines.html).
 - PublishMyData doesn't supply a database.
 You need to install one.
 I recommend [Fuseki](http://jena.apache.org/documentation/serving_data/index.html), which runs on port 3030 by default.
 - The views currently supplied by this Rails engine are very rudimentary.
 Some nicer default views coming soon, but for now you'll probably just want to override them all in your app.
-- Warning: This gem is usable now, but the API is under constant development and flux at the moment
+- Warning: This gem is usable now, but the API is under constant development and flux at the moment, and tbh it's not very well documented! :)

 ## Licence